 Faithful to Catholic doctrine, we maintain the innate dignity of marriage and the inviolability of the bond of marriage.
 At the same time, we live in an imperfect society in which divorce is a common reality.
 In accord with Canon Law, all previously married individuals (Catholic or not) have the right to seek clarification of the canonical status of their previous marriage(s).

-By decree of the Apostolic Signatura, the Tribunal also serves as a Court of Second Instance (Appeal) for matrimonial cases from the Tribunal of the Dioceses of Nashville and Knoxville.
+By decree of the Apostolic Signatura, the tribunal also serves as a Court of Second Instance (Appeal) for matrimonial cases from the tribunal of the Diocese of Knoxville.